Investor's Guide

 - →First demonstration of quantum advantage on a commercially relevant problem (not a synthetic benchmark)

-- →First quantum computer integrated into a production HPC workflow
+- →First quantum computer integrated into a production HPC or cloud workflow at scale

-- →Post-quantum cryptography fully deployed across critical infrastructure (NIST PQC standards finalized 2024 — migration underway)
+- →Post-quantum cryptography fully deployed across critical infrastructure (NIST PQC standards finalized 2024 — migration underway, but slow)

 Five questions for evaluating a quantum company